 No study was revealed.
 I will update this review with his study and its results if it gets published.

-What I'd like to do now is look at the major reasons people might be interested in Carnivora and see if I can find any studies on them.
-That way those interested in specific issues can get an idea whether Carnivora might be right for them.
+Let's next look at some of the major reasons people might be interested in Carnivora and attempt to find clinical studies for those uses.
+That way, those interested in specific issues can get an idea of whether Carnivora might be right for them.

 Carnivora and The Immune System

-Carnivora is primarily marketed as something that can improve / modulate the immune system.
+Carnivora is primarily marketed as something that can improve/modulate the immune system.
 Ironically, when I searched the National Library of Medicine for “Carnivora” no relevant studies showed up.
-So, I then searched the National Library of Medicine for these specific words to see if there were any research:
+So, I searched the National Library of Medicine for these specific words to see if there were any research:

 - Venus flytrap immune